Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 A custom label for **Approved** stamp.
 Configuring this value does not affect the stamp behavior.

->**Note:** Text cannot be localized based on browser's language once it has been configured.
+>**Note:** Text cannot be localized based on the browser's language once it has been configured.

 Default value: ""